joelclermont/kendo-docs/getting-started/ui-widgets/appearance-styling.md

     }

-because its specificity is 10 and the latter is 20.
+because the latter uses a descendant selector and thus, is more specific (20 versus 10, to be precise).

-For more information about CSS specificity, check [this excellent article in Smashing Magazine](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/).
+For more information about CSS specificity, check out [this excellent article in Smashing Magazine](http://www.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know/).

-If you want to override the styling of a particular widget, you can use a CSS selector with the widget's own CSS class:
+If you want to override the styling of a given widget, you can use a CSS selector with the widget's own CSS class:

     .k-menu .k-link
     {
         color: red;
     }

-Though, make sure that you specify it after the inclusion of the respective theme CSS files.
+When you do, make sure to specify override rules after the inclusion of the respective theme CSS files.